 It’s a fairly small casino on a global scale, but it has bags of appeal.
 There’s 180 pokies, and table games up for offer include classics like baccarat and blackjack.
 It manages to be both opulent and accessible, giving it a diverse appeal that caters really well to the local area.

 It would be easy to write New Zealand off, but there’s casinos all over the island which want to appeal to gamers.
-Head to one of these cities and get ready to experience the best New Zealand casinos – you won’t regret it!
+Head to one of these cities and get ready to experience the best New Zealand casinos – but it may be worth practising with us beforehand!